tlapik123/Project_Snake/README.md

  ##### Solved:
  ###### Keys aren't fully responsive (dont know if that's Pygame problem)

- Lots of stuff looked up online and taken from people that came with much better implementation, Credit to them!
  ## Planning to add:
  Barrier blocks

  Negative effects

  Different levels maybe?

+ ##Credit:
+ To all of the people online that came with much better implementation that I originally thought was good.